 Can Aluminum Rust?

 Rust and corrosion are often interchangeable, but they’re not the same.
 Corrosion refers to the wearing away of metal caused by a chemical reaction.
-Rust is a type of corrosion referring specifically to iron or steel oxidation caused by water or moisture interaction.
-So does aluminum corrode, or does aluminum rust in water?
+Rust is a type of corrosion referring to iron or steel oxidation caused by water or moisture interaction.
+So, does aluminum corrode, or does aluminum rust in water?

-Aluminum is a common metal that is used widely to produce a variety of products.
+Aluminum is a standard metal that is used widely to produce a variety of products.
 These include automobiles, nuts, bolts, conductors, airplanes, etc. A growing number of automobile manufacturers are replacing iron and steel with aluminum for many reasons, such as:

 • It is lighter